manuelbieh/react-book/basics/excursus-es2015+.md

 The array elements at index `0`, `1` and `2` are now all to be found in the variables for `gold`, `silver` and `bronze`.
 The result is the same as in the previous example, however the second version is much shorter and a lot more succinct.

-We can use array destructuring anywhere where the array has been initialized on the right side, even if it contains a `return` value from the function.
+We can use array destructuring anywhere where the array has been initialized on the right side, even if it is contained in the `return` value of a function.

 ```
 const getAllAthletes = () => {